ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 * The TCP connection is kept alive and monitored using "heartbeat" messages.
   If the connection is found nonfunctional, the current batch progress will be restarted.

-See the sequence diagram below that summarizes the lifetime of a subscription connection.
+See the sequence diagram below that summarizes the lifespan of a subscription connection.

 ![Subscription document processing](images/SubscriptionsDocumentProcessing.png)